 - XHTML is thought to be the same as HTML, or a subset of it.

-The XHTML graph alone could give us a hint as to where we stand: At about 1/100 of the "popularity" of HTML, it's increasing linearly.
+The XHTML graph (Update: sorry, the link is dead) alone could give us a hint as to where we stand: At about 1/100 of the "popularity" of HTML, it's increasing linearly.
 At the same time, HTML has had an insignificant increase, with a spike in the summer months (it is interesting to note that this spike did not occur for XHTML).
 XHTML could be posed for exponential growth, taking over for HTML, but only time will tell.

-While insignificant when compared to HTML , the popularity of CSS closely follows that of XHTML .
+While insignificant when compared to HTML (Update: sorry, the link is dead), the popularity of CSS closely follows that of XHTML (Update: sorry, the link is dead).
 Based on that and the oodles of best practices out there cheering CSS and XHTML on, I predict the following: When CSS is recognized for its power to reduce bandwidth use and web design costs, it'll drag XHTML up with it as a means to create semantic markup which can be used with other XML technologies, such as XSLT and RSS / Atom.

 Discussion of conclusions